ImranAdan/RESTExample/README.md

 The following project is intended to solve this type of problem and provide a project template the provides the following out of the box:

-* Connects to JSONPlaceholder, which is a fake online REST API for Testing (Integration) and Prototyping, to retrieve some external values.
+* Connects to External API JSONPlaceholder, which is a fake online REST API for Testing (Integration) and Prototyping, to retrieve some external values.
-* Save the entry within our own internal database
+* Save the entry within our own internal database.
-* Local Caching
+* Local Caching of fetched entry.
-* Expose locally cached data through a RESTful interface, JAXRS service endpoint.
+* Expose locally cached data through a RESTful interface.

 ### Requirements
  - Maven, Build + Dependency Management